 As stated on Hookd’s website: “Our platform creates a new economy for artists and musicians by enabling online video creators to use commercial music legitimately for the first time whilst also ensuring the artist gets paid what they’re owed.
 Similarly, online video creators can use commercial music in their videos and keep the advertising revenue earned from their videos.
 With Hookd, gone are the days when you’d get a claim and lose your video revenue.”

 Licence costs range from £7 to £150, with the amount decided based on the creator’s average video viewership.
 The license also protects creators’ videos if used by third parties.

 “You love music,” continued Paul.
 “You stream it online, listen to it on the radio, download it, share it with your friends.
 But the moment you try and use it in your videos you’re penalised, well not anymore.”

-Read more about Disabled Creators Call on YouTube to Review Ad Policy.
-Alternatively, check out Hannah Rutherford talking about Demonetisation and Moving to Twitch.
+Read more about disabled creators calling on YouTube to review its ad policy.
+Alternatively, check out Hannah Rutherford talking about demonetisation and moving to Twitch.